mateoMaramara/mateoMaramara.github.io/projects/manoaconnect.md

   - React
   - Bootstrap 5
   - Next.js
-summary: "Manoa Connect is a centralized platform for students at the University of Hawai‘i at Mānoa to explore clubs, connect with communities, and manage their campus involvement.
-The Club Hub system allows students to browse club profiles, view posts, and use dashboards to manage participation.
-Club leaders can create or manage club entries, while admins can remove inappropriate content."
+summary: "Manoa Connect is a centralized platform for students at the University of Hawai‘i at Mānoa to explore clubs, connect with communities, and manage their campus involvement."
 ---
 <img width="600px" class="rounded float-start pe-4" src="../img/connect.png">